TheTastyHanuta/your_spotify/README.md

 **YourSpotify** is a self-hosted application that tracks what you listen and offers you a dashboard to explore statistics about it!
 It's composed of a web server which polls the Spotify API every now and then and a web application on which you can explore your statistics.

+> **This is a fork** of [Yooooomi/your_spotify](https://github.com/Yooooomi/your_spotify) with some additional features on top of upstream.
+I try to stay in sync with upstream regularly.
+This fork adds:
+>
+> - **Track deduplication by ISRC** - merges duplicate tracks (e.g. different releases/remasters of the same song) into a single entry with combined listen history
+> - **Multi-artist support** - track and album pages now show every credited artist (labeled main/featured), not just one; artist pages and search now work for artists you've only ever heard as a featured credit (previously showed "never listened"); and the artist page separates primary listens from featured-artist listens
+> - **Listened album context** - track and history views show which specific album version a track was actually played from
+> - **Better Spotify auth handling** - detects when Spotify has revoked your tokens and shows a re-authentication prompt instead of failing silently
+> - Various fixes for infinite scroll and importer reliability
+>
+> This is a personal fork and not officially affiliated with or supported by the upstream project.
+For the original application, see the link above.
+>
+> **No warranty.** This fork is provided as-is, with no guarantee it will work correctly and no support commitment.
+Back up your database before upgrading or running any [migration](#fork-specific-migrations) below, and use it at your own risk.

 # Table of contents

 - [Prerequisites](#prerequisites)